camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Possible Values</th>
     <td>
-      Any value that has a meaning as semantic version for the process definition.
+      Any value that has a meaning as version tag for the process definition.
-      <strong>Note:</strong> Sorting by semanticVersion is string based.
+      <strong>Note:</strong> Sorting by versionTag is string based.
 The version will not be interpreted.
 For example the sorting would return v0.1.0, v0.10.0, v0.2.0
     </td>
   </tr>
   <tr>